 Resists liquids.
-Foam is very firm, with a density of 2 pounds per cubic foot.
-Roller is available in several sizes from 12 to 36 inches.
-Durable and long-lasting roller.
+The foam is very firm, with a density of 2 pounds per cubic foot.
+Rollers are available in several sizes from 12 to 36 inches.
+Durable and long-lasting product.

 Does not have ridges, and may be too firm for some.

-Inexpensive.
+Inexpensive price point.
 Works well for relieving muscle tightness and knots.
 Comes in 4 sizes ranging from 12 to 36 inches.
 Choose between 7 styles.
+Lightweight design.

 Some users noted a slight but noticeable seam down the middle of the roller, which may be uncomfortable.